koverton/terraform-provider-solace/README.md

                     msg_vpn_api.go
                     ...
 ```
+Note that the code for each resource type imports that `semp_client`.
+If you branch it into your github environment you will need to update all those import statements.

-With that in place, building running the provider is as follows:
+With that in place, steps to build and run the provider are as follows:

 ```shell
 linux> make